Book 16

 A) Answer these questions:

-1. Where did Joan meet Captain Humphreys?
+3. How did Joan meet Captain Humphreys?

-6. What did the matron answer?
+8. What rule did the matron explain about visiting patients?

 B) Which words in the story mean the opposite of: